 The earlier you start saving, the more compounding interest can help you reach your retirement goals.
 And don’t forget to account for inflation as you plan your retirement income.

 Expense: underestimating needs

-A person 65 years or older spends an average of $45,756 a year.2 Underestimating your retirement living expenses may make surprise expenses harder to deal with.
+A person 65 years or older spends an average of $50,220 a year.1 Underestimating your retirement living expenses may make surprise expenses harder to deal with.

 Approach: plan your needs, wants and wishes

-One way to avoid this is by making realistic estimates of what your expenses will be.
-Start with basic needs (taxes, utilities, groceries and insurance), then your wants (new vehicle or home improvements) and then your wishes (travel or hobbies).
+Estimate your expenses as realistically as possible.
+Start with basic needs (mortgage, taxes, utilities, groceries and insurance), then your wants (new vehicle or home improvements) and then your wishes (travel or hobbies).

 Expense: medical bills

-A health savings account (HSA) could help you cover unexpected medical expenses.
-You can contribute pre-tax money to grow untaxed in an HSA account.
-And funds won’t be taxed when you use them to pay for qualified medical expenses.
+A Health Savings Account (HSA) could help you cover unexpected medical expenses.
+You can contribute pre-tax or tax-deductible income to an HSA account, earnings grow tax-free, and funds aren’t taxed when you use them to pay for qualified medical expenses.

 Expense: Long-term care

-Almost 70 percent of people turning 65 in 2019 will need long-term care at some point in their life.4 Expenses from conditions that are chronic and require extensive healthcare, such as Alzheimer’s, are generally not covered by Medicare.
+Almost 70 percent of people turning 65 today will need long-term care at some point in their life.3 Expenses from conditions that are chronic and require extensive healthcare, such as Alzheimer’s, are generally not covered by Medicare.

 Boosting the amount you contribute to your retirement savings annually, or whenever you have extra cash, may help prepare your nest egg for significant expenses.
 Also, long-term care insurance might help ease some of the financial strain of future illnesses.

-The average age of retirement in the U.S. is 63 for women and 65 for men years old, and the average length of a person’s retirement is 20 years.5 It’s important to consider that you could live longer.
+The average age of retirement in the U.S. is 63 for women and 65 for men, and the average length of a person’s retirement is 20 years.4 It’s important to consider that you could live longer.